21 Lies We Tell Ourselves About Our Health

 "The biggest lie is telling yourself 'I can't do it'," says Adarsh Vijay Mudgil, MD, a board-certified dermatologist in New York City.
 "No, it's not easy getting your health in check.
 Eating right, exercising and getting in shape requires incredible personal accountability, dedication and resilience.
 Results don't manifest over the course of days.
 There will be setbacks and mistakes, but working through them and getting back on the proverbial horse is key."

-The Remedy Rx: Setting sky-high goals and expecting immediate results can set yourself up for failure.
+The Rx: Setting sky-high goals and expecting immediate results can set yourself up for failure.
 Work on healthy progress, not perfection.
-Your health professionals—and The Remedy—are here to help.
+Your health professionals—and Eat This, Not That!
+Health—are here to help.